tareqaminul/f5academy-gwapi-nginx-gateway-fabric/README.md

 # Verify data plane pod was created
 kubectl get pods
 ```
 You should see a new pod named `cafe-gateway-nginx-xxxxx`.

+Let us inspect further into the Gateway object!
+This is useful for debugging, as the elements in the status section contain important indications, like:

+Did the controller accept this Gateway?

+Is it fully programmed into the underlying data plane (NGINX in this case)?

+Are the listeners valid and ready?

+Are any routes attached yet?

+Are references valid and conflict-free?

 ```bash
 controlplane:~$ kubectl get gateway cafe-gateway
 NAME           CLASS   ADDRESS   PROGRAMMED   AGE